LinglingChen/GetCleanData_CourseProject1/CodeBook.md

 - std

 **Abbreviation**
-t-time domain
+1.t-time domain
-f-frequency domain derived from time domain sigal by fast foutrier transform acc-linear acceleration from the accelerometer gyro-angular velocity from the gyroscope jerk-jerk signal from body linear acceleration and angular velocity derived in time body-body motion gravity-gravitational motion mean-mean value std-standard deviation
+2.f-frequency domain derived from time domain sigal by fast foutrier transform 3.acc-linear acceleration from the accelerometer 4.gyro-angular velocity from the gyroscope
+5.jerk-jerk signal from body linear acceleration and angular velocity derived in time 6.body-body motion
+7.gravity-gravitational motion
+8.mean-mean value
+9.std-standard deviation